I have a confession to make: Sometimes, I attend games alone.

 This is obvious, and it’s the biggest bummer if you have a rooting interest in the game you’re watching solo.
 Even if you’re a neutral fan, being alone means you can’t talk about the game or about life with anyone.

 I’ll admit that most games I’m attending by myself, I spend most of my idle time (that is, during intermissions when I’m not walking around the stadium) texting with people.
-If nothing else, that sends the signal that I may be alone right now, but I’m not a loser with no friends.
+If nothing else, that sends the signal that I might be alone at that moment, but I’m not a loser with no friends.

 * * *